Nestle and Deutsche Post prop up European shares

 By Sudip Kar-Gupta

-LONDON, April 2 Gains in Nestle and Deutsche Post propped up European shares on Wednesday, extending the benchmark index's winning streak into a seventh straight day.
+LONDON, April 2 Gains at food group Nestle and Deutsche Post propped up European shares on Wednesday, with a pan-European equity index on track for its seventh day of gains.

-Expectations that the European Central Bank may introduce new stimulus measures soon acted as a further support for equities, although some traders said they did not expect any new action from the ECB at its meeting on Thursday.
+The possibility of new stimulus measures from the European Central Bank when it meets on Thursday also helped to lift European stock markets.

-Nestle was boosted by brokerage Bernstein's decision to raise its rating on the Swiss food giant to "outperform" from "market perform", while Deutsche Post rose after it said it expected profits to increase through to 2020.
+Nestle was boosted by brokerage Bernstein's decision to raise its rating on the stock to "outperform" from "market perform."
+Deutsche Post gained after it said it expected profits to increase through to 2020.

 NEW ECB ACTION?